You Don’t Need to Buy a Whole Bitcoin | Bitcoin Myths #6 | AllRoadsBitcoin

 Is buying a small amount of Bitcoin worth it?

 The question reframes around the wrong unit.
 Any dollar amount buys a fixed, provably scarce fraction of 2.1 quadrillion total satoshis.
 Whether $20 or $20,000, you own a slice of a supply that will never increase.
-Whether that slice is “worth it” depends on your assessment of Bitcoin’s long-term role, not on whether you hold a whole coin.
+Whether that slice is “worth it” depends on your assessment of Bitcoin’s long-term role, not on whether you hold a whole bitcoin.
 The satoshi question is settled.
 The investment question is separate.

 How does Bitcoin divisibility compare to gold?